jfreeland01/Pipeline_ATACSeq/README.md

 - [Filter of ENCODE blacklists](#filter-of-encode-blacklists)

 ### **Convert from SAM to BAM**
 Before applying filtering or QC, the SAM file (a text based format) generated by [Bowtie 2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) is converted to a BAM file (a binary format) using [Samtools](https://github.com/samtools/samtools).
-This conversion significant reduces storage requirements and processing time, as most tools are optimized to handle BAM files.
+This conversion significantly reduces storage requirements and processing time, as most tools are optimized to handle BAM files.
 ```
 samtools view -@ <#_of_threads> \
 -bS <sample_ID>.sam > <sample_ID>.bam